jamesaduncan/osom.guide/src/executive.md

 ## Allocate budgets to services

-Services, and their service managers must have budgets to operate, and the nature of the budgets will be different depending on where in a services lifecycle it is, and the type of consumers the service has.
+Services, and their service managers must have budgets to operate, and the nature of the budgets will be different depending on where in a service's lifecycle it is, and the type of consumers the service has.

 Budget allocation is a complex task that needs to be carefully considered.
 One approach to this is [capital flow